 Pregnant women with swollen feet can be treated with a variety of different methods that are readily available.
-For more information about other cures for swollen feet during pregnancy, consult with one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our doctors will attend to all of your foot and ankle needs.
+For more information about other cures for swollen feet during pregnancy, consult with Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will attend to all of your foot and ankle needs.

 What Foot Problems Can Arise During Pregnancy?

 One problem that can occur is overpronation, which occurs when the arch of the foot flattens and tends to roll inward.
 This can cause pain and discomfort in your heels while you’re walking or even just standing up, trying to support your baby.

 Another problem is edema, or swelling in the extremities.
 This often affects the feet during pregnancy but tends to occur in the later stages.

 How Can I Keep My Feet Healthy During Pregnancy?

 - Wearing orthotics can provide extra support for the feet and help distribute weight evenly

 - Minimize the amount of time spent walking barefoot